 I serve warm turmeric tea, holding his yellow cup at the correct height and distance from his beak.
 This cup is the one yellow thingy he accepts.
 Felix chews his tea.

-He fills the bottom beak like a cup.
+He fills his bottom beak like a cup.
 Chews.
-The tea over flows creating a large drop dangling under his bottom beak.
+The tea overflows creating a large drop dangling under his bottom beak.
 He then dips his dead a bit forward.
 The drop's edge crosses the end of his open beak, he tips his head backup.
 The drop hanging is now smaller leaving behind a chewable amount in his mouth.
 I wait for him to work through the drop.

 "How's the tea, birdie?"

 He whistles one low, slow, soft note.
-Elongated as a human would say, MMmmmm.
+Elongated as a human would say, Mmmm.
 He creates another drop to drip.
 His eyes turn almond shape.
-A happy birdie.
+When an African grey parrot's eyes go almond shape, they are the happiest birdie.

 "See the birdie?"

 "Yes, Felix.
 I see and understand the birdie, not as quickly as you would like at times."

 He delivers his george-bush-chuckle.